Human Evolutionary Biology (application deadline extended)

-Position Description: The Department of Human Evolutionary Biology seeks applications for a College Fellow in Human Evolutionary Biology, specializing in human biology or physiology.
+The Department of Human Evolutionary Biology seeks applications for a College Fellow in Human Evolutionary Biology, specializing in paleoanthropology.

 Candidates are required to have a doctorate of an equivalent terminal degree by the expected start-date.
 The appointment is for one year, with the possibility of renewal for a second year, contingent on performance, position availability, curricular need, and divisional dean authorization.

 Required application documents include a cover letter, curriculum vitae, research and teaching statements, sample syllabus, and three letters of reference.
-Complete applications, including letters of reference, must be submitted by April 15, 2017.
+Complete applications, including at least three letters of reference, should be submitted by May 23, 2021.

 Additional Qualifications: Demonstrated strong commitment to teaching is desirable.